The stories behind 2 tunes by Katie Howson

 Several years ago, Con O’Drisceoil from County Cork was a tutor at Melodeons and More, and in the concert, he introduced a tune that he considered to be one of the more unusual items in his local Sliabh Luachra repertoire, a 12:8 jig (known as a slide), which turned out to be –The Perfect Cure!
 It goes by a couple of different names there: She Hasn’t the Things She Thought She Had and Behind the Bush.

 Further research has turned up a set of words, noted down from the Oxfordshire fiddler Sam Bennett in 1950:

-No. 2 - Starry Night for a Ramble
+Tracing a Tune No.2 – Starry Night for a Ramble

 The tune Starry Night for a Ramble has been an old stalwart of the southern English repertoire since the revival spearheaded by Rod Stradling and the Old Swan Band in the late 1970s, although at least two distinct versions have now developed even in that short space of time and context.